 Drugs may stimulate intestinal secretions directly (eg, quinidine, quinine, colchicine, anthraquinone cathartics, castor oil, prostaglandins) or indirectly by impairing fat absorption (eg, orlistat).

 Various endocrine tumors produce secretagogues, including vipomas Vipoma A vipoma is a non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP), resulting in a syndrome of watery diarrhea, hypokalemia, and achlorhydria (WDHA syndrome).
 Diagnosis... read more (vasoactive intestinal peptide), gastrinomas Gastrinoma A gastrinoma is a gastrin-producing tumor usually located in the pancreas or the duodenal wall.
-Gastric acid hypersecretion and aggressive, refractory peptic ulceration result (Zollinger-Ellison... read more (gastrin), mastocytosis Mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
-Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more (histamine), medullary carcinoma of the thyroid Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
+Gastric acid hypersecretion and aggressive, refractory peptic ulceration result (Zollinger-Ellison... read more (gastrin), mastocytosis Mastocytosis and Mast Cell Activation Syndrome Mastocytosis is mast cell proliferation with infiltration of skin or other tissues and organs.
+Mast cell activation syndrome is increased and inappropriate activation of mast cells without clonal... read more (histamine), medullary carcinoma of the thyroid Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
 Most thyroid cancers manifest as asymptomatic nodules.
 Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more (calcitonin and prostaglandins), and carcinoid tumors Overview of Carcinoid Tumors Carcinoid tumors develop from neuroendocrine cells in the gastrointestinal tract (90%), pancreas, pulmonary bronchi, and rarely the genitourinary tract.
 More than 95% of all gastrointestinal... read more (histamine, serotonin, and polypeptides).
 Some of these mediators (eg, prostaglandins, serotonin, related compounds) also accelerate intestinal transit, colonic transit, or both.

 Impaired absorption of bile salts, which can occur with several disorders, can cause diarrhea by stimulating water and electrolyte secretion.
 The stools have a green or orange color.